dfloryan/DDWD/README.md

 the cited paper, and three MATLAB scripts that recreate the main results and demonstrate how to calculate data-driven wavelets with the above
 functions:
-* exampleGaussianWhiteNoise.m:
+* exampleGaussianWhiteNoise.m: recreates main results for Gaussian white noise data
-* exampleKS.m:
+* exampleKS.m: recreates main results for Kuramoto-Sivashinsky data
-* exampleHIT.m:
+* exampleHIT.m: recreates main results for turbulence data

 As is, exampleHIT.m will take a long time to run.